eldang/elevation_lookups/README.md

 Data files may be in any of the [vector formats supported by GDAL](https://gdal.org/drivers/vector/index.html), though note that for formats not marked as "Built-in by default" you may need to install additional prerequisites.
 All common vector formats are supported by default.

 The enclosed [datasources.json](datasources.json) sets up [Seattle's open 2ft contour dataset](https://data-seattlecitygis.opendata.arcgis.com/datasets/contour-lines-1993) as an example.
 Because it is defined after the LIDAR data, the LIDAR dataset is used if it covers the required area, falling back to this contour set for input files that are covered by it but not the LIDAR.
+In practice this means it will very rarely be used; consider it more a demo than a practical feature.
+In our testing we've found that the LIDAR data gets us very similar results in a fraction of the processing time.

 **Important note**: a point's elevation is taken only from the nearest contour to it, with no attempt to interpolate.
 This works well for 2ft contours in a hilly area, but may become a significant source of error for flatter regions or more widely spaced contours.